Miami Grand Prix: Circuit

-The circuit, designed and delivered by Formula One track designers Apex Circuit Design, was purpose built for the event, with several potential track designs proposed and tested.
+The circuit, designed and delivered by Formula One track designers Apex Circuit Design, was purpose-built for the event, with several potential track designs proposed and tested.
 Stephen M. Ross, owner of the stadium, had been trying to bring about the Miami Grand Prix for several years before being successful.
 The circuit layout is designed in a way that local residents would not be disrupted by the races.
 The track is a permanent style circuit with temporary infrastructure, such as barriers and fences, which will be removed when there is no racing.
-As of April 2022, ahead of its debut in May 2022, the track was reported to be 95% complete.
+It is also one of the newest racetracks in the United States.
+The racetrack opened on May 7, 2022; the first session was held a day later, on May 8, 2022.

 Winners

+Repeat winners (drivers)

+Drivers in bold are competing in the Formula One championship in the current season.

+Repeat winners (constructors)

+Teams in bold are competing in the Formula One championship in the current season.

+Repeat winners (engine manufacturers)

+Manufacturers in bold are competing in the Formula One championship in the current season.

 By year

 All Miami Grands Prix were held at the Miami International Autodrome.